mickywagner/michaela-wagner-resume/README.md

 ### Work Experience

 __Fullstack Developer III__
-Zions Bancorporation * Aug 2023 - currrent
+<br>Zions Bancorporation * Aug 2023 - currrent

+- Contribute to the development of API integrations, user interfaces, and new application functionality
+- Conduct code reviews, maintain code quality, and engage in quality assurance activities to proactively address potential issues
+- Provide support for and help resolve issues in production
+- Collaborate closely with UX/UI designers to translate design concepts into interactive features
+- Resolve frontend related issues and optimize code
+- Actively participate in agile development activities, contributing to sprint planning, stand-ups, and reviews
+- Demonstrate commitment to staying up-to-date and learning new technologies
+- Demoing new features to share holders

 __Fullstack Developer II__
-Zions Bancorporation * Jan 2022 - Aug 2023
+<br>Zions Bancorporation * Jan 2022 - Aug 2023

+Upon being promoted to Fullstack Developer, I continued to excel in developing the user interfaces while also taking on additional responsibilities, including backend development, writing unit tests when applicable, and contributing more to the planning of features.

 __Frontend Developer II__
-Zions Bancorporation * Feb 2021 - Jan 2022
+<br>Zions Bancorporation * Feb 2021 - Jan 2022

+As a Frontend Developer, I successfully contributed to the development of user interfaces and collaborated with UX/UI designers to implement design concepts.

 ### Education
 University of Southern California, Los Angeles — Bachelor of Arts - Film & Television Production